Multi-agent system: Frameworks

 Frameworks have emerged that implement common standards (such as the FIPA and OMG MASIF standards).
 These frameworks e.g. JADE, save time and aid in the standardization of MAS development.

 Currently though, no standard is actively maintained from FIPA or OMG.
 Efforts for further development of software agents in industrial context are carried out in IEEE IES technical committee on Industrial Agents.

+With advancements in large language models (LLMs) such as ChatGPT, LLM-based multi-agent frameworks, such as CAMEL, have emerged as a new paradigm for developing multi-agent applications.
+Recent work has shown that such debate-oriented systems vary in their orchestration (e.g., discussion paradigms).
+The MALLM framework is used to systematically evaluate possible configurations of frameworks.

 Applications

 MAS have not only been applied in academic research, but also in industry.
 MAS are applied in the real world to graphical applications such as computer games.
 Agent systems have been used in films.
 It is widely advocated for use in networking and mobile technologies, to achieve automatic and dynamic load balancing, high scalability and self-healing networks.
 They are being used for coordinated defence systems.

-Other applications include transportation, logistics, graphics, manufacturing, power system, smartgrids and GIS.
+Other applications include transportation, logistics, graphics, manufacturing, power system, smartgrids, and the GIS.

 Also, Multi-agent Systems Artificial Intelligence (MAAI) are used for simulating societies, the purpose thereof being helpful in the fields of climate, energy, epidemiology, conflict management, child abuse, ....

 Some organisations working on using multi-agent system models include Center for Modelling Social Systems, Centre for Research in Social Simulation, Centre for Policy Modelling, Society for Modelling and Simulation International.

+Vehicular traffic with controlled autonomous vehicles can be modelling as a multi-agent system involving crowd dynamics.

 Hallerbach et al. discussed the application of agent-based approaches for the development and validation of automated driving systems via a digital twin of the vehicle-under-test and microscopic traffic simulation based on independent agents.
 Waymo has created a multi-agent simulation environment Carcraft to test algorithms for self-driving cars.
 It simulates traffic interactions between human drivers, pedestrians and automated vehicles.
 People's behavior is imitated by artificial agents based on data of real human behavior.